 CONGRATULATIONS TO CAMDEN’S NEW ROYALTY: Miss Camden: Lydia Hensley; 1st Runner-Up: Jasmine Pettiner; 2nd Runner-Up: Ella Foreman Camden Princess: Marlee Kerr Little Miss Camden: Isabell Hinojosa; 1st Runner-Up: Eva Foreman; 2nd Runner-Up: Carlie Ellis Little Mister: Brady Polzin

 2018 BUDGET: The Budget for 2018 is posted on the DLGF web page and is also posted at the Camden Post Office, the Town Office and the Library for anyone who wishes to see it.
+The budget is schedules for adoption at the October 11th Council Meeting.

 ANIMAL CONTROL IS ACTIVE: Animal Control officers are Jordyn Hartman and Rod Jewell.
 Contact dispatch at 765-564-2413 to request Animal Control assistance.